madphysicist/scikit-guess/doc/appendices/reei/translation.rst

        a_1 = -\frac{A_1}{B_1} \quad ; \quad c_1 = B_1

-The form of integral chosen is suitable to resolve only two parameters.
-The third appears in the numerical calculations, but not directly in the equation.
-Another regression is necessary to find it. ???? :eq:`exp-fx` ???
-:math:`a` and :math:`b`:
+Only two parameters are resolvable from the chosen form of our integral equation.
+The third parameter appears in the numerical calculations, but not directly in the equation, so another regression is necessary to obtain it.
+In fact, considering :eq:`exp-fx`, the result would be further improved by computing the regression on both :math:`a` and :math:`b`:

     .. math::
        :label: exp-resid2